Trade war looms as US tariffs roil G7 meet - Journal du Cameroun

-The world’s largest economies stood at the precipice of all-out trade war on Thursday as major US allies announced retaliation against stinging steel and aluminum tariffs that are due to take effect in the coming hours.
+The world’s largest economies stood at the precipice of all-out trade war as major US allies announced retaliation against stinging steel and aluminum tariffs that took effect on Friday.

-President Donald Trump’s decision on Thursday not to extend exemptions for Canada and the European Union — the largest US sources of foreign aluminum and steel respectively — upended the agenda for talks among Group of Seven foreign ministers underway in Canada.
+President Donald Trump’s decision Thursday not to extend exemptions for Canada and the European Union — the largest sources of foreign aluminum and steel respectively for the US — upended the agenda for talks among Group of Seven foreign ministers underway in Canada.

 In a call late Thursday, French President Emmanuel Macron told Trump the tariffs were “illegal” and said Europe would respond in a “firm and proportionate manner.”

-US Treasury Secretary Steven Mnuchin was likewise sure to receive an earful from his G7 counterparts at meetings in a coastal mountain resort in Canada, with raw differences dominating the atmosphere.
+US Treasury Secretary Steven Mnuchin conducted bilateral meetings with G7 counterparts from Canada, Germany and Japan at a coastal mountain resort in Canada, with raw differences dominating that atmosphere and Mnuchin likely to receive an earful.

-Normally the scene of compromise and trade promotion, the G7 meet took on an air of futility as hopes for dialogue all but vanished.
+Normally the scene of compromise and trade promotion, the G7 meet took on an air of futility as hopes for common ground threatened to vanish.

 – ‘Economic nationalism’ –

-“I’ll be stating very clearly our disagreement with the actions they’ve taken,” Canadian Finance Minister Bill Morneau told reporters.
+“I’ll be stating very clearly our disagreement with the actions they’ve taken,” Canadian Finance Minister Bill Morneau told reporters earlier on Thursday.

 “I have every expectation that our other allies around the table will express the same sentiments.”